Lonthre/hybrid-test-bench/README.md

-# Title: 2DoF Hybrid Test Bench
+# 2DoF Hybrid Test Bench Digital Twin
-This is a project of Engineering of Digital Twins course.
-Speficifally a Hybrid Test Bench with two Degrees of Freedom (2DoF).
+This is a project for Engineering of Digital Twins course.
+It models a Hybrid Test Bench with two Degrees of Freedom (2DoF), which is used as both a digital twin and an emulator of a physical twin.
+The digital twin has recording, visualisation, monitoring and calibration services.

-## 1. How to run
+## How to run

-In order to run the simulations you need to run the YaFEM in this repository (yafem-0.2.6).
+In order to run the simulations you need to install YaFEM library in this repository (yafem-0.2.6).

 **Run the following command:**